This ERP Dictionary provides you with ERP vocabulary.

 The ratio of the cumulative algebraic sum of the deviations between the forecasts and the actual values to the mean absolute deviation.

 The unconsumed forecast is planned items that are not assigned to a particular order.

 Vendor capacity planning is the process of assessing and allocating the capacity earmarked by the vendors.

-Wave picking IS a warehouse ORDER picking scheme IN which ALL zones are picked AT the same TIME AS required TO fill multiple item requirements FOR a given ORDER OR destination.
+Wave picking is a warehouse order picking scheme in which all zones are picked simultaneously as required to fill multiple item requirements for a given order or destination.

-The simulation of the outcome of various scenarios AND alternatives WHEN changes TO the inputs AND parameters IS done.
+The simulation of various scenarios and alternatives results when changes to the inputs and parameters are done.

 WORK breakdown structure

 Work breakdown structure is a hierarchical Definition of the tasks and activities of a project that normally begins with the highest-level activities and works downward into the individual tasks and components.